mwallraf/ZenPacks.TwoNMS.Rancid/README.md

 ## Pre-Requisites

-Make sure your system meets these requirements:
+Make sure your system meets these requirements, you might also check the requirements for Rancid on their [website](http://www.shrubbery.net/rancid/):

 * Unix only
 * expect